ihmcneely/ORB2sample/README.md

 # ORB2sample

-This repository contains code associated with our paper "Detecting Distributional Differences in Labeled Sequence Data with Application to Tropical Cyclone Satellite Imagery" by Trey McNeely, Galen Vincent, Kimberly M Wood, Rafael Izbicki, and Ann B Lee.
+This repository contains code associated with our paper "Detecting Distributional Differences in Labeled Sequence Data with Application to Tropical Cyclone Satellite Imagery".

 # Contents